 14 of 14

 The Dutch were on to something with the shot of brandy and we're going to take that a step further with a Cognac-based cocoa.
-It has a wonderful layer of flavors and you can skip the liquor and serve it to the entire family.
+This Hennessy hot cocoa has a wonderful layer of flavors and you can skip the liquor and serve it to the entire family.

 This recipe sweetens your favorite cocoa with a special spiced syrup made of brown sugar, cinnamon, allspice, cloves and nutmeg.
 That is also easy to make and when paired with the brandy, chocolate and a hint of vanilla, a sweet cup is yours to enjoy.